GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

     blockedFileExtension = zip
     blockedFileExtension = war
     blockedFileExtension = exe
+    requiredFooter = Bug
 ```

 plugin.@PLUGIN@.blockedFileExtension
 :	File extension to be blocked.

 	Blocked file extensions are *not* inherited by child projects.

+plugin.@PLUGIN@.requiredFooter
+:	Footer that is required.

+	Required footers are *not* inherited by child projects.